20 Careers That Require CPR Certification You Never Would Have Thought Of

 Like counselors, social workers work with individuals and families intimately and should always be prepared for both minor and major emergencies.
 At anytime something could happen where CPR or first aid is needed.
 Knowing the basics could save a person’s life.

 According to the American Heart Association, 70 percent of American bystanders feel helpless during an experience of sudden cardiac arrest, so they neglect to do anything.
-Without CPR, a victim can experience brain damage or death within minutes, and usually medical help arrives too late.
+Without CPR, a victim can experience brain damage or death within minutes, and usually, medical help arrives too late.
 In a perfect world, everyone would choose to be CPR certified.
 First aid and cardiac emergencies don’t favor anyone, anywhere.
 Choosing to be certified can be the difference between getting the job, but can also be the difference between life and death.